Chapter 2 : Old and New

 “Eeeee!
 Oh my god!” squeals Marta, and jumps on Iris, smothering in her in a hug.
 I pile on top as well, burying Iris in hugs as she giggles.
 “Congratulations!”
 I say over the top of Marta’s head, which is wedged under my nose at the moment, her spiky black hair tickling my nose.
 It smells nice, like coconut.

 Despite what Iris may think, it’s the least surprising bit of news.
 I’ve been expecting it for months.
-She and Julian Thomas have been dating for five years, and Iris is almost out of Magivet School, at which point she’ll have a steady job taking care of people’s sick Crups and Kneazles.
+She and Julian Thomas have been dating for six years, and Iris is almost out of Magi-vet School, at which point she’ll have a steady job taking care of people’s sick Crups and Kneazles.
 (Seriously, she just cuddles kittens all day, and gets paid a lot for it.
-She has possibly the most perfect life ever.)
-So we celebrate accordingly.
-I couldn't possibly be more thrilled for Iris.
-But I'll still miss having her as my flatmate when she and Julian move in together.
+She basically has the most perfect life ever.)

 I walk in to find Marta and Iris sprawled on the sofa amidst piles of parchment, laughing (Iris’s more of a quiet giggle, and Marta’s a loud guffaw).
 There’s a mountain of bridal magazines on the table, covering up the usual spread of knitting magazines.
 For Merlin’s sake, the girl got engaged two days ago – but she has always been the type to plan ahead.

 “How’s wedding planning going?”
 I ask.

 “Well, I started,” says Iris, “but then got a bit off track when—”